The Pupils' Office / Reception

 The Main Office

-The Office Manager and Administration staff are located within this office.
-Should you wish to see the Office Manager or administration staff you should report to reception and they will come and collect you.
+The Office Manager and Administration staff are located within this office, Room 1.
+If you have an appointment to see the Office Manager or administration staff, you should report to reception and they will come and collect you.

 The Main Office is open

 Monday -Friday (term time only) 0800 - 1600

 There are limited staff within the building during school holidays.
 The telephone lines will be answered between 0900 - 1200 during all school holidays with the exception of the Christmas holidays.